Pelagicore/softwarecontainer/agent/README.md

-An agent (daemon) for pelagicontain, able to handle multiple containers.
-A user may interface towards the agent through the agent lib available in the libpelagicontain-agent directory.
+An agent (daemon) for softwarecontainer, able to handle multiple containers.
+A user may interface towards the agent through the agent lib available in the libsoftwarecontainer-agent directory.

 Good to know
 ------------